qcubed/application/README.md

 The application framework moving forward will focus on supporting html5 tags in its control library only.
-There may be some other items in there to provide a way to support common data relationships (like radio and checkbox lists), but for the most part, we would like anything that isn't directly drawing a tag to be in a plugin.
+There may be some other items in there to provide a way to support common data relationships (like radio and checkbox lists), but for the most part, we would like anything that isn't directly drawing a tag to be in a separate library.

 As such, the following files are no longer supported in the core, and are currently dead code.
 You will find them in the "dead" directory.